 Skip to main content

-This guide gets you from a fresh environment to a model-backed minimal coding agent and a live trace view in under 2 minutes.
-This is what the runtime feels like when you actually watch it work: QitOS runtime snapshot
+This guide takes you from a fresh environment to a model-backed minimal coding agent and a live trace view in under 2 minutes.
+Here is what the runtime looks like when you watch it work: QitOS runtime snapshot

 Need a provider first?
 Read Prerequisites.
 It explains how to get an OpenAI-compatible API key and validate your endpoint before running QitOS.